Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | ![bellman_opt_q_backup_diagram](/assets/img/bellman_opt_q_backup_diagram.png) | ![bellman_opt_q_backup_diagram2](/assets/img/bellman_opt_q_backup_diagram2.png) |

-The way to evaluate the optimal policy is to check if the Bellman optimality equation holds.
+The way to check if it is an optimal policy is simply to evaluate if the Bellman optimality equation holds.

 ## Generalized Policy Iteration